A Nonprofit Guide to Creating and Using Logic Models

-- Implementation Stage: Use your logic model to manage and maintain accountability of the activities or areas identifies.
-This way, you can ensure your program stays on track and progress timeline, which can be shared with board members, donors, and foundations.
+- Implementation Stage: Use your logic model to manage and maintain accountability for the activities or areas identified.
+This way, you can ensure your program stays on track and progresses timeline, which can be shared with board members, donors, and foundations.

 How to Use Logic Models In Your Nonprofit Organization

 As you create your logic models, you should ensure your team members are aware of their roles and the progress you’re making as an organization.
 Over time, use the model to evaluate the program’s vision, goals, and impact and communicate your findings to your team and stakeholders.
 This will help keep all parties aligned and committed to your mission.